zejiekong/Video-Hosting-Webserver/README.md

 # Video-Hosting-Webserver
 A flask webserver to host videos saved in dropbox using dropbox SDK.
+List of dependecies used can be found in requirements.txt.

 Dropbox SDK : https://dropbox-sdk-python.readthedocs.io/en/latest/